SpO2 Low Alarm: Causes and Immediate Actions (Clinical Guide 2026)

 • HR on SpO₂ doesn't match HR on ECG

-6 Common Causes of False Low SpO₂ Alarms (and How to Fix Each One)
+6 Common Causes of False Low SpO₂ Alarms

-1. Poor Sensor Placement (Most Common Cause)
+1. Poor Sensor Placement (Most Common)

 2. Patient Movement (Motion Artifact)